Populist Party (United States): Between presidential elections, 1893–1895

 The 1894 elections were a massive defeat for the Democratic Party throughout the country, and a mixed result for the Populists.
 Populists performed poorly in the West and Midwest, where Republicans dominated, but won elections in Alabama and other states.
 In the aftermath, some party leaders, particularly those outside the South, became convinced of the need to fuse with Democrats and adopt bimetallism as the party's key issue.
 Party chairman Herman Taubeneck declared that the party should abandon the Omaha Platform and "unite the reform forces of the nation" behind bimetallism.
 Meanwhile, leading Democrats increasingly distanced themselves from Cleveland's gold standard policies in the aftermath of their performance in the 1894 elections.

 The Populists became increasingly polarized between moderate "fusionists" like Taubeneck and radical "mid-roaders" (named for their desire to take a middle road between Democrats and Republicans) like Tom Watson.
 Fusionists believed the perceived radicalism of the Omaha Platform limited the party's appeal, whereas a platform based on free silver would resonate with a wide array of groups.
 The mid-roaders believed that free silver did not represent serious economic reform, and continued to call for government ownership of railroads, major changes to the financial system, and resistance to the influence of large corporations.
 One Texas Populist wrote that free silver would "leave undisturbed all the conditions which give rise to the undue concentration of wealth.
 The so-called silver party may prove a veritable Trojan Horse if we are not careful."
 In an attempt to get the party to repudiate the Omaha Platform in favor of free silver, Taubeneck called a party convention in December 1894.
 Rather than repudiating the Omaha Platform, the convention expanded it to include a call for the municipal ownership of public utilities.
+After 1894, the groundswell of interest in monetary reform could not be ignored.

 Populist-Republican fusion in North Carolina

-In 1894–1896 the Populist wave of agrarian unrest swept through the cotton and tobacco regions of the South.
+In 1894–1896, the Populist wave of agrarian unrest swept through the cotton and tobacco regions of the South.
 The most dramatic impact was in North Carolina, where the poor white farmers who comprised the Populist party formed a working coalition with the Republican Party, then largely controlled by blacks in the low country, and poor whites in the mountain districts.
 They took control of the state legislature in both 1894 and 1896, and the governorship in 1896.
 Restrictive rules on voting were repealed.
 In 1895 the legislature rewarded its black allies with patronage, naming 300 black magistrates in eastern districts, as well as deputy sheriffs and city policemen.
 They also received some federal patronage from the coalition congressman, and state patronage from the governor.